db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### 2.1.11

+* Installed corp cards will be autopeeked at
+* Ending your turn will automatically use the green arrow function to signify the next player's turn.

 ### 2.1.10

 * Now multiple identical notifications will be grouped together and displayed in one line, with a mutliplier ('2x', '4x' etc in front)